MeeFoundation/mee-js-sdk/README.md

 ```
 </details>

--**redirect_uri**: what uri will be responsible for getting the response from the Mee identity agent.
+- **redirect_uri**: what uri will be responsible for getting the response from the Mee identity agent.
 In most cases it will be the same page, where you are calling the init method. i.e  "https://oldeyorktimes.com"
--**container_id**: if you want init method to automatically create "Connect with Mee" button, please add block element to your web app, give it some id, and provide this id here.
+- **container_id**: if you want init method to automatically create "Connect with Mee" button, please add block element to your web app, give it some id, and provide this id here.
 - **client_metadata**: some data about your web app.
 You must provide:
   - **client_name**: name of your web app i.e. "Olde York Times"